 PHOTO OP: Francis Scott Key Gravesite at Mount Olivet Cemetery.
 A monument to Key is front and center at this final resting place for 34,000 others, including a multitude of soldiers buried in Confederate Row, and Barbara Fritchie, an elderly Union firebrand immortalized in John Whittier’s poem of the same name, who was claimed to have yelled: “shoot if you must this old gray head, but spare this country’s flag instead” as Confederate soldiers marched through town.

 Later, it was determined that Fritchie, in her 90’s at the time, would have been much too ill and frail to lean out of her window to shake her flag at the oncoming enemy, but why let facts get in the way of a famous poem?

 STROLL: Carroll Creek Linear Park.
 Can’t get to Venice?
-This one-mile canal-walk, ribbed with stone and iron pedestrian bridges, will get you there – in mind at least.
+This one-and-a-half mile canal-walk, ribbed with stone and iron pedestrian bridges, will get you there – in mind at least.
 The “Community Bridge,” a trompe l’oiel masterpiece spearheaded by artist William Cochran in 1998 that appears to be an ivy-covered stone arch, is the centerpiece of this marvelous downtown park, which used to be the dividing line between white and black neighborhoods.

 Now, the Community Bridge, the larger “Unity Bridge” and several other ornate wrought iron bridges link the two sides over a free-flowing canal, landscaped with Cherry Blossom trees, lily-pads and other colorful blooms.
 Gorgeous.